5l1v3r1/Unsecure/README.md

 *(Note: macOS already have built-in mitigation (see https://twitter.com/pwnsdx/status/812653042898243584) for this kind of attack but are not yet implemented by these security softwares)*

 #### Timeline

+16 Jan: Objective-See deployed a fix for BlockBlock.
+You should update asap.

 4 Jan: Objective Development deployed a fix for Little Snitch.
 Please ensure it is updated to 3.7.2.